Software Testing Goals

 Long-term Goals

 Long-term goals are also known as ultimate goals.
-These goals affect the software quality of the product in long run.
-Long-term software testing goals should focus on reducing overall costs while improving the quality of the software, reducing risks, and enhancing customer satisfaction.
+These goals affect the software quality of the product in the long run.
+Long-term goals should focus on reducing overall costs while improving the quality of the software, reducing risks, and enhancing customer satisfaction.

 Reducing costs